hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/01_intro-to-RNAseq.md

 ## Learning Objectives:

-* Understand what is RNA-sequencing
+* Describe applications of RNA sequencing
 * Describe the process of RNA-seq library preparation
 * Describe the Illumina sequencing method